Funding: Violence, Trauma, and Abuse

 Title IV, Part A Student Support and Academic Enrichment (SSAE) Program

 Provides students with improved access to a well-rounded education, better school conditions for student learning, and increased use of technology to raise academic achievement and digital literacy.
-Includes alcohol and drug education and prevention efforts as well as professional development and training for school personnel and community members to identify and address substance abuse.
+Includes alcohol and drug education and prevention efforts as well as professional development and training for school personnel and community members to identify and address substance misuse.

 Applications accepted on an ongoing basis